-Furthermore, the Warhawks won the SBC academic award for the second consecutive year in 2013-14.
+The Warhawks won the SBC team academic award for the third consecutive year in 2014-15.
 They once again posted the conference’s best cumulative grade-point average to earn the award.

 ULM also earned back-to-back Team Academic Excellence Awards from the National Association of Basketball Coaches.
 In 2012-13, ULM was one of only 21 NCAA Division I men’s basketball programs to be honored for achieving a team cumulative GPA above 3.0.
-In 2013-14, the Warhawks were the only team in the Sun Belt Conference to earn the award and the only Division I institution in the state of Louisiana.
+In 2013-14, the Warhawks were the only team in the Sun Belt Conference to earn the award and the only Division I institution in the state of Louisiana after tallying a perfect 1,000 APR score.

 As a student-athlete at ULM, Richard bridged the transition from Lenny Fant to Benny Hollis to Vining.
 He played on Fant’s final team, played two seasons for Hollis and then completed his playing career on Vining’s first team.
 ULM won three Trans-America Athletic Conference championships during his four years and advanced to the NCAA Tournament in 1982, the school’s first-ever appearance, and the NIT in 1979.
 He twice led the team in assists and was team captain in 1980-81 and 1981-82.